Prime Minister and Cabinet banned from Russia in response to sanctions - NewsBreak

 Prime Minister and Cabinet banned from Russia in response to sanctions

-The Prime Minister, Foreign Secretary Liz Truss, Defence Secretary Ben Wallace, Justice Secretary Dominic Raab, and former PM Theresa May are among those on the list published by Russia’s foreign ministry.
+The Prime Minister, Foreign Secretary Liz Truss , Defence Secretary Ben Wallace , Justice Secretary Dominic Raab , and former PM Theresa May are believed to be among those on the list, according to the Russian news agency Tass.

 It added: “The Russophobic course of action of the British authorities, whose main goal is to stir up negative attitude toward our country, curtailing of bilateral ties in almost all areas, are detrimental to the wellbeing and interests of the residents of Britain.
 Any sanctions attack will inevitably backfire on their initiators and receive a decisive rebuff.”